 That’s for today.
 If you need more information or have a suggestion then make a comment and let me know.

-(Some of the parts of this article is based on the lecture of Dr. Md Oliur Rahman, Professor, Department of Botany, University of Dhaka.
+(Some of the parts of this article are based on the lecture of Dr. Md Oliur Rahman, Professor, Department of Botany, University of Dhaka.

-Some info have been added by the author.
+Some info has been added by the author.
 If any mistake, error, misinformation and other related things found in this article are only author’s to blame)